ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 An optional final segment that is ensured to be connected to the first segment, or closes the polyline object.
 Can have both point- and line-related extra data tags.

-## 'Sprite'
+## 'Sprite' and 'QuadSprite'

-`Object:Sprite "playerObject" 0 0 200 200 scaleHoriz=1024 scaleVert=1024 masterAlpha=250`
+`Object:Sprite "playerObject" 0 0 200 200 hMirror=true vMirror=true masterAlpha=250`

+`Object:QuadSprite "playerObject" 0 0 200 200 250 200 200 250 250 250`

 Defines a sprite object.
 Only can be used on sprite layers.

-Value notation:
+Value notation ('Sprite'):

 1) The name of the object.
 2) Unique sprite ID with priority in mind.
 3) Sprite source identificator.
+4) X coordinate of the upper-left corner.
+5) Y coordinate of the upper-left corner.

+Value notation ('QuadSprite'):

+1) The name of the object.
+2) Unique sprite ID with priority in mind.
+3) Sprite source identificator.
-4) X coordinate.
+4) X coordinate of the upper-left corner.
-5) Y coordinate.
+5) Y coordinate of the upper-left corner.
+6) X coordinate of the upper-right corner.
+7) Y coordinate of the upper-right corner.
+8) X coordinate of the lower-left corner.
+9) Y coordinate of the lower-left corner.
+10) X coordinate of the lower-right corner.
+11) Y coordinate of the lower-right corner.

+Attributes:

-`scaleHoriz` and `scaleVert` sets the horizontal and vertical scaling values with 1024 (1.0) being the default one.
+- `scaleHoriz` and `scaleVert` sets the horizontal and vertical scaling values with 1024 (1.0) being the default one (deprecated).
+- `hMirror` and `vMirror` mirrors the sprite either horizontally or vertically.
+`lrCornerX` and `lrCornerY` define the lower-right corner of a sprite, which is now the preferred way of implementing scaling.
+Can also mirror sprites if this corner is on the other side of the upper-left corner previously discussed.
-`masterAlpha` sets the master alpha value for rendering to the raster. `palSel` selects the palette, and `palShift` sets the length of the selected palette.
+- `masterAlpha` sets the master alpha value for rendering to the raster. `palSel` selects the palette, and `palShift` sets the length of the selected palette.

+### 'ShaderProgram'

 ### 'RenderingMode'

 `RenderingMode "AlphaBlend"`

-Sets the rendering mode of the layer.
+Sets the rendering mode of the sprite.
 Currently accepted values are: "Copy", "Blitter", "AlphaBlend", "Add", "AddBl", "Multiply", "MultiplyBl", "Subtract", "SubtractBl", "Diff", "DiffBl", "Screen", "ScreenBl", "AND", "OR", "XOR".

+Deprecated for shaders.

 ### 'ToCollision'